 • Your projection show will generate light by itself and draw a lot of attention.
 Both of these things deter crime which, to me, compensates for the short time the street light is off.

-• At worst, if there is a problem, they will simply ask you not to do it anymore.
-It is highly unlikely anyone is going to haul you off to jail.
+• In all likelihood, if there is a problem, they will simply ask you not to do it anymore.

 Of course, you will want to be considerate of your neighbors’ wishes.
 But if they are supportive of your display, they will probably not care about the street light being off for a short time.
 In fact, they will likely be so dazzled by your projection show, they won’t even notice the street light is not on!

 Lastly, I would urge you to just use common sense.
-If you live in a higher crime area that depends heavily on street lights to prevent crime, you may not want to even do a projection show, let alone use this laser method.
+If you live in a higher crime area that depends heavily on street lights to prevent crime, you may not want to even do a projection show, let alone use these methods.